zorkohiro/cdpw/README.md

    A Ubuntu 24.04 system loaded onto a USB key and then modified in certain specific ways to accommodate the somewhat transient requirements of CDPW.
-Documetation for instructions.
+   See Documentation for instructions.

    The documentation will instruct you how to install to a USB key Ubuntu 24.04, take the kp-report package built